amoldhamale1105/frostbyte/README.md

 # Frostbyte
-A minimalistic multi-tasking OS developed from scratch for 64-bit ARM architecture.
-The current version is tested on a virtualized raspberry pi 3b.
+A minimalistic multi-tasking OS developed from scratch for 64-bit ARM architecture complying in large part with [POSIX](https://en.wikipedia.org/wiki/POSIX) standard of API and shell utilities.

 The purpose of this project is to explore internals of an operating system and create a simple OS which can run on an ARM64 machine and do something useful like view contents on a disk, read files, execute programs and manage running processes.

 The overarching principle is to cross that utility threshold with bare minimum features such that it doesn't just become another shelved useless piece of software which technically works as per design but hardly exposes any interfaces to the user to experience or work with it.

-With **frostbyte**, you can interact with the system on the shell by running commands and programs as well as develop custom programs which can be executed from the shell
+With **frostbyte**, you can interact with the system on the shell by running commands and programs as well as develop custom programs which can be executed from the shell.

 ## Overview
 Frostbyte comprises of a kernel, some default userspace apps and a shell as one of the apps facilitating interaction with the system